 - System-centric.
 This type of BPM focuses on processes involving workflows in business systems that operate without much human intervention and are integrated into enterprise applications.
 Automated processes in customer relationship management and enterprise resource planning systems are two examples.

 - Human-centric.
-BPM can also focus on processes that people handle.
+BPM can also focus on process flows that people handle.
 These processes include ones in business applications that have features designed for human interaction, such as a well-designed user interface, alerts and notifications.

 - Document-centric.
 This approach centers on documents, such as the process of formatting, signing and verifying contracts.
 Often, business process management tools specialize in a specific document-centric task, such as signing documents.